nacht-org/quelle/LINKING_SYSTEM.md

 let checksum = format!("blake3:{}", blake3::hash(data).to_hex());
 ```

-### Backward Compatibility
+### Breaking Changes

-The linking system is designed for backward compatibility:
+The linking system intentionally breaks backward compatibility for data integrity:
-- All new fields are `Option<T>` types
+- All new fields are required (not `Option<T>` types)
-- Existing manifests without links continue to work
+- Existing manifests without links will fail to deserialize
-- Links are populated during normal operations (publish, refresh)
+- This enforces proper linking information in all manifests

 ## Usage Examples